Midnight Hour Moving

 Everyday we have customers that push and push to get the move done as quickly as possible.

-I understand you are paying by the hour for the moving company to be there, but if it takes 5 mins to 100% blanket and stretch wrap your sofa that
+I understand you are paying by the hour but if it takes an extra 5 mins to 100% blanket and stretch wrap your sofa that

 Please dont be upset when you have nicks on your stuff.